-In this edition, we have reorganized the chapter sequence so that it follows the order of the balance sheet.
+In this edition, we have reorganized the sequence of the financial chapters so that they follow the order of the balance sheet.
 Installment Notes (Chapter 10) and Bonds Payable (Chapter 11) now precede Corporations (Chapters 12).
+We have also reorganized the sequence of the managerial chapters.
 Additionally, in all chapters, the following improvements have been made:

-- Added schema at beginning of each chapter linking material to the accounting cycle or the financial statements - Updated dates and real company information for currency - Added "Link to" for the opening company to interweave real world references throughout each chapter - Added margin accounting equation impact for journal entries - Refreshed end-of-chapter assignments with different numerical values and updated information - Replaced the following: - "Financial Analysis and Interpretation" with "Analysis for Decision Making" followed by an exercise "Make a Decision" - "Business Connection" articles with "Why it Matters" - "Integrity, Objectivity, and Ethics in Business" articles with "Ethics: (Don't) Do It" - "Example Exercises" with "Check Up Corner" boxes throughout chapter - "At A Glance" summaries with "Let's Review" while retaining key points - "Illustrative Problems" with "Practice" which includes multiple-choice questions, exercises, problems, and related answers - "Practice Exercises" with "Basic Exercises" - "Cases & Projects" with "Take It Further"
+- Added schema at beginning of each chapter linking material to the accounting cycle or the financial statements - Updated dates and real company information for currency - Added "Link to" for the opening company to interweave real-world references throughout each chapter - Added margin accounting equation impact for journal entries - Refreshed end-of-chapter assignments with different numerical values and updated information - Replaced the following: - "Financial Analysis and Interpretation" with "Analysis for Decision Making" followed by an exercise "Make a Decision" - "Business Connection" articles with "Why It Matters" - "Integrity, Objectivity, and Ethics in Business" articles with "Ethics: (Don't) Do It!" - "Example Exercises" with "Check Up Corner" boxes throughout chapter - "At a Glance" summaries with "Let's Review" while retaining key points - "Illustrative Problems" with "Practice" which includes multiple-choice questions, exercises, problems, and related answers - "Practice Exercises" with "Basic Exercises" - "Cases & Projects" with "Take It Further"

-- Added Characteristics of Financial Information section - Updated sections on Assumptions and Principles - Added "Why It Matters" article on Round-Tripping, which describes commercial substance - Added "Check Up Corner" boxes on: - Business Transactions and the Accounting Equation - Financial Statements - Replaced the "account" form of balance sheet with the "report" form of balance sheet so that one form is used throughout the text
+- Added Characteristics of Financial Information section - Updated sections on Assumptions and Principles - Added "Why It Matters" article on Round-Tripping, which describes commercial substance - Added "Check Up Corner" boxes on: - Business Transactions and the Accounting Equation - Financial Statements - Introduced the "report" form of balance sheet so that one form is used throughout the text

 - Refreshed exhibit Rules of Debit and Credit, Normal Balances of Accounts

 - Added "Why It Matters" on Debits and Credits at the Bank and refreshed the Why It Matters on Computerized Accounting Systems

 - Added "Check Up Corner" boxes on:

 - Balance Sheet Accounts

 - Preparing Journal Entries

 - Trial Balance

-- When appropriate, account numbers are included in the trial balance
+When appropriate, account numbers are included in the trial balance

-- Added Revenue and Expense Recognition section - Added new Exhibits 1 and 2 that illustrate why adjustments are required for accruals and deferrals

-- Reorganized/streamlined Accruals and Deferrals

-- Added "Check Up Corner" boxes on:

-- Adjusting Entries for Accruals

-- Adjusting Entries for Deferrals
+- Added Revenue and Expense Recognition section - Added new Exhibits 1 and 2 that illustrate why adjustments are required for accruals and deferrals - Reorganized/streamlined Accruals and Deferrals - Added "Check Up Corner" boxes on: - Adjusting Entries for Accruals - Adjusting Entries for Deferrals - Depreciation - Added "Why It Matters" on Sports Signing Bonus - When given in end-of-chapter items, account numbers are included in the trial balance

-- Depreciation

-- Added "Why It Matters" on Sports Signing Bonus

-- When given in end-of-chapter items, account numbers are included in the trial balance